Kingfisher's Castorama boss to quit next year

-LONDON, June 12 Philippe Tible, chief executive of Kingfisher's Castorama and Brico Depot brands is to leave Europe's No. 1 home improvement group next year, the firm said on Thursday.
+LONDON Philippe Tible, chief executive of Kingfisher's (KGF.L) Castorama and Brico Depot brands is to leave Europe's No. 1 home improvement group next year, the firm said on Thursday.

 Tible is currently responsible for the group's Castorama and Brico Depot businesses, which are mainly in France but also trade in eastern Europe.